khanhdang/mkdocs-site/docs/scholarship.md

 !!! warning "Notice"
      Please do not email me about the MEXT scholarship if:

-     - Your GPA is below 3.2/4.0
+     - Your GPA is below 3.1/4.0 or 2.3/3.0.
-     - You do not have an English or Japanese proficiency certificate
+     - You do not have an English or Japanese proficiency certificate.
-     - You do not have a publication in an ACM/IEEE conference or a Scopus-indexed journal
+     - You do not have a publication in an ACM/IEEE conference or a Scopus-indexed journal.
      - Your research interests do not align with mine
      - You are unsure about pursuing a Ph.D.
-     - You are unsure about your commitment to joining if awarded the scholarship
+     - You are unsure about your commitment to joining if awarded the scholarship.

      Due to the high volume of emails, I will not be able to reply to inquiries that do not meet the requirements.